1215653116368036

 Huevos Rancheros

-Huevos Rancheros begins with fried corn tortillas, eggs, chorizo, or ground sausage.
+Huevos Rancheros begins with fried corn tortillas and soft fried eggs along with chorizo, or ground sausage.
 Add Mexican-style rice and refried beans.
-Top this off with a good tomato-based salsa and slices of avocado garnished with fresh cilantro and lime.
+Top this off with a good tomato based salsa and slices of avocado garnished with fresh cilantro and lime.

 • 4 Corn Tortillas